Small Scale Agriculture

 1 day's passion fruit harvest

-Omar Mshindo from Zanzibar Water Authority visits Bakar
+Omar Mshindo from Zanzibar Water Authority

-Nassor with Ali to build his system
+Nassor with Ali building his system

 To be Ali's passion fruit field